AshridgeTechnologies/elemento/stories/Backlog.md

 - Upgrade Parcel - babel _typeof error in prod build after 2.3.2
 - Local working copy stored in IDB
 - Run from GitHub and CDN
+- Update GitHub from working copy
+- Get or update working copy from GitHub

 Bugs fixed
 ----------